xiaoyeziji/ide/intl.en-US/User Guide/Data development/Scheduling Configuration/Dependencies.md

 Q: Can multiple nodes have the same "output name"?

-A: No. The "output name" of each node must be unique in Aliyun account system.
+A: No. The "output name" of each node must be unique in Alibaba Cloud account system.
 If multiple nodes output data to the same MaxCompute table, we recommend that you use "table name\_partition ID" as the output of these nodes.

 Q: How do I not parse to an middle table when using auto-parsing dependencies?